twol33/movie-library/README.md

 8. Lastly, if a new movie was saved, navigation will take the user back to the home page where the new movie should appear on the movie list.

+# Required Steps

+Create a database named sagas_movies_weekend

+The queries in the tables.sql file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.

+The project is built on Postgres, so you will need to make sure to have that installed.

+We recommend using Postico to run those queries as that was used to create the queries,

+1. Open up your editor of choice and run an npm install
+2. Run npm run server in your terminal
+3. Run npm run client in your terminal

+The npm run client command will open up a new browser tab for you!

 # Built with: